MathewSachin/Captura/RoadMap.md

 - Encoding GIFs using FFMpeg.
 - Use multiple buffers for audio recording or use offsets.
 - Region Selector: Snap to Window
-- Use a Regular window with transparency for Region Selector as the current one causes issues with snapping.

 ## For Future
 - Cropping Audio and Video files using FFMpeg.